 Medical appointments should be scheduled outside of school hours.
 When this is not possible, the parent/guardian should inform the attendance office of the time the student must leave school for the appointment and the estimated time of return.
 The student must then pick up a "permission to leave" slip from the attendance office at the time they leave school.
-Upon return to school, the student must check in through the attendance office.
+Upon return to school, the student must enter through Door 1 and check in with the attendance office.
 Failure to follow this procedure may result in the absence being marked as truant and disciplinary intervention may be issued.
+Students that miss school due to medical appointments will be asked to show documentation if it is during the student's lunch period and/ or if a student has reached 4 medical appointments during a semester.